aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/txtloadoptions/_index.md

 ### getHasFormula() {#getHasFormula--}

+<b>@deprecated.</b> Please use the 'hasFormula' property instead.
 Indicates whether the text is formula if it starts with "=".

 ```javascript
 getHasFormula() : boolean;